MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 The following toggle settings are available:

 - Toggle Off (Default): Feature is turned off
-- Toggle On – Basic (Recommended): Microsoft Edge will apply added security protection to the less visited sites.
-This setting preserves the user experience for the most popular sites on the web.
-- Toggle On – Balanced: Microsoft Edge will apply added security protections when users visit  unfamiliar sites but bypass those protections for commonly visited sites.
-This combination provides a practical level of protection against attackers while preserving the user experience for a user’s usual tasks on the web.
+- Toggle On – Balanced (Recommended): Microsoft Edge will apply added security protections when users visit  unfamiliar sites but bypass those protections for commonly visited sites.
+This combination provides a practical level of protection against attackers while preserving the user experience for a user's usual tasks on the web.
 - Toggle On – Strict: Microsoft Edge will apply added security protections for all the sites a user visits.
 Users may report some challenges accomplishing their usual tasks.

-The following screenshot shows the "Enhance your security on the web" configuration page, with enhanced security mode enabled and set to provide Basic security.
+The following screenshot shows the "Enhance your security on the web" configuration page, with Balanced security mode enabled and set to provide Balanced security.

 :::image type="content" source="media/microsoft-edge-security-browse-safer/browse-safer-enhance-security-dialog2.png" alt-text="Dialog to configure balanced security on the web.":::

-### How "Basic" mode works

-Basic mode is a static mode that only applies these security mitigations to less visited sites.
-This mode doesn't take a user’s behavior into account and only enables the feature on less visited sites.

 ### How "Balanced" mode works

-Balanced mode is an adaptive mode that builds on user’s behavior on a particular device, and Microsoft’s understanding of risk across the web to give sites that users are most likely to use and trust full access to the web platform, while limiting what new and unfamiliar sites can do.
+Balanced mode is an adaptive mode that builds on user's behavior on a particular device, and Microsoft's understanding of risk across the web to give sites that users are most likely to use and trust full access to the web platform, while limiting what new and unfamiliar sites can do when visited.

 ### How "Strict" mode works